-Other financial assistance as of December 31, 2018, represents unexpended awards from the Treasury (see Note 1) for the Healthy Foods Financing Initiative, which aims to provide low-income neighborhoods with access to affordable and healthy foods.
+CDFI Fund Awards as of December 31, 2020, primarily relate to proceeds from the Healthy Food Financing Initiative.

 Other financial assistance as of December 31, 2019, represents a restricted contribution for Building Pathways, which provides a gateway for low-income area residents, particularly in underserved communities, to access family-sustaining careers in the construction industry.